 Update: They reopened the playground at the end of March! 🙂

-5 replies on “Five Innovative Missional Ideas for Serving Your Community”
+5 responses to “Five Innovative Missional Ideas for Serving Your Community”

 You wild man! …does make me wonder if I should get into the fray of our local community Walmary discussion (fight).